 - The Small Business Administration put these tax tips together, as well.

 Finally, one of the best resources for tax questions out there is the IRS website.
 From tax tips to forms and publications and everything in between, the IRS website is user friendly and has the answers to your questions.
-You can look there for any changes that impact small business owners for this tax year, including the Affordable Care Act and changes in Section 179 Tax Deduction, which allows you to write off equipment in the same year it was purchased.
+You can also look there for any changes that impact small business owners for this tax year.